SAP-samples/btp-services-intelligent-routing/06-SetupCloudTM/README.md

 2. Open the SAP BTP Cockpit in the subaccount for the development (DEV) environment and look for **Content Agent** in the **Service Marketplace**. **Create** a service instance.

-    > all the following steps needs to be done in the DEV subaccount until you are asked to change the subaccount
+    > **IMPORTANT:** All the following artifacts are created in the subaccount of the development environment!

     ![Content Agent in the Service Marketplace](./images/02.png)